 Yarn weight conversion chart and beginner's guide

-About to buy some yarn?
+About to buy yarn?
 Read this first!
-We'll explain why a yarn's weight has nothing to do with grams or kilos, as well as revealing what is meant by fingering, sport and worsted weight yarn.
+Discover why a yarn’s weight isn’t about grams or kilos, and learn what terms like fingering, sport, and worsted weight really mean.

-We'll also go in-depth into yarn and learn all about ply and the difference between UK and US Terms.
-Plus we'll also teach you the basics of how to substitute yarns and help you choose the right yarn for your project with our yarn weight conversion chart.
+We'll take an in-depth look at yarn, covering ply and the differences between UK and US terminology.
+You'll also learn the basics of yarn substitution, plus how to choose the right yarn for your project using our yarn weight conversion chart.

 Skip straight to...